pqrs-org/Karabiner-Elements/DEVELOPMENT.md

     - `hid::usage::keyboard_or_keypad::keyboard_caps_lock` is sent via virtual hid keyboard by sticky_modifier.
     - sticky_modifiers are erased.
     - `tab` is sent via virtual hid keyboard.

 ---

+## Permissions

+`Karabiner-Elements` requires several permissions from the user in order to operate.

+- Privileged Daemon (SMAppService.daemon)
+    - This permission is required to run `Karabiner-Core-Service` with root privileges.
+    - Root privileges are necessary because `kIOHIDOptionsTypeSeizeDevice` is used to seize devices when opening them.
+- Input Monitoring
+    - Required to receive events from devices via `IOHIDDeviceOpen`.
+- Accessibility
+    - This permission is required for the following three purposes:
+        - Detecting application switches for apps that do not emit `NSWorkspace.didActivateApplicationNotification` notifications, such as Spotlight.
+        - Obtaining the focused UI element.
+        - Receiving key events when the CGEventTap fallback is enabled.

+---

+## CGEventTap fallback behavior

+The following describes the behavior when the CGEventTap fallback is enabled via `enable_cgeventtap_fallback`.

+Even when the CGEventTap fallback is enabled, devices that can be handled through `IOHIDDeviceOpen` are still processed through that path in preference to `CGEventTap`.
+Therefore, only devices that meet one of the following conditions are handled via `CGEventTap`:

+- Devices for which `IOHIDDeviceOpen` fails for some reason.
+- Devices for which `Modify events` is turned off.
+  (This is not a typo.
+Since `CGEventTap` doesn't provide a way to determine the source device of an event, all events received through `CGEventTap` must be processed.
+  This means it is not possible to enable or disable processing on a per-device basis.)

+### Avoid processing events sent via the virtual device in CGEventTap

+As described above, `CGEventPost` has several limitations.
+For that reason, even when device events are captured via the CGEventTap fallback, the processed key events are still sent through the virtual device.
+(In addition, events processed through HID are also sent via the virtual device.)

+The event flow is therefore as follows:

+- Capture key events using `CGEventTap`.
+- Modify them through the manipulator pipeline.
+- Send the modified events to the virtual device.
+- Since events sent via the virtual device re-enter through `CGEventTap`, ignore events that have already been sent.

+The most challenging part is filtering out re-entrant events.
+`CGEventTap` does not provide reliable information about which device generated an event, so there is no stable way to detect events originating from the virtual device. (`kCGEventSourceUnixProcessID` and `kCGEventSourceUserData` both become `0` after passing through the virtual device.)

+To work around this, we keep track of the events sent to the virtual device and ignore matching events when they reappear.

+In theory, using `CGEventCreateKeyboardEvent` would simplify this, since re-entrant events could be identified and ignored via `kCGEventSourceUnixProcessID`.
+However, key events generated with `CGEventCreateKeyboardEvent` and posted via `CGEventPost` have behavioral limitations.
+For example, `fn` key events are not treated by macOS in the same way as true hardware `fn` key presses for certain system-level behaviors, such as tapping `fn` by itself or using `fn+control+arrow keys` for window tiling.

+Because of this, using a virtual device is still necessary in order to generate key events that behave naturally.

+### Handling internal state before and after Secure Event Input

+Another challenge with CGEventTap is how it behaves when Secure Event Input is enabled, for example while entering a password.
+In this state, no events are delivered to CGEventTap.
+While this is correct from a security perspective, it complicates things for software that relies on CGEventTap.

+Because events are suppressed during Secure Event Input, once it is disabled, the internal state of modifiers and pressed keys can suddenly become inconsistent.
+To avoid this, key states must be reset properly when Secure Event Input is enabled and disabled;
+otherwise, keys may be incorrectly treated as still being pressed.

+There is also a related issue: if Secure Event Input becomes active while a key is being held down, the corresponding key_up event is never observed.
+This can result in unintended key repeats.
+This can be easily reproduced by running a command such as sudo ls in Terminal.

+To mitigate this, all currently pressed keys must be forcibly released by emitting key_up events when Secure Event Input is detected.

+---